 Search engine optimization is an essential part of getting your website out to the world.
-Take advantage of your nation’s website features to naturally optimize your site’s organic search rankings on search engines such as Google and Bing.
+Take advantage of your nation’s website features to optimize your site’s search rankings on search engines such as Google and Bing.

 - Allow search engines access

 - Monitor your site-wide SEO

 There are several settings that can greatly affect the SEO of your website.
 The first allows search engines access to your website.

 1. Go to [Website name] > Site settings > Basic.

 2. Make sure that the checkbox next to “Allow search engines” is checked.

 If this boxed is not checked, search engines can not access your site and will not list the site in search rankings.
 Please note that checking this box will not have an automatic effect.
 For example, if it is unchecked and you allow search engines to access your site, it might be a few days until search engines pick up this information and your site appears.
 This timing is entirely dependent on the search engine.

 Additional note – only public profile pages can be individually customized to be inaccessible to search engines.